jsifuentes/WordSearchSolver/README.md

 This is a word search solver created in PHP.
 It's all in one file, but can be broken up.
 The main area of the file is the WordSearch class.

+Using the program out of the box will print out a finished and marked word search puzzle.
+Sorry for the HTML clutter at the bottom of the script that generates it.

 You can modify the following variables:
 ```php
 // WORDS TO FIND